-Join Ina Saltz for an in-depth discussion in this video Using typography to navigate the environment, part of Foundations of Typography.
+Join Ina Saltz for an in-depth discussion in this video Using typography to navigate the environment, part of Graphic Design Foundations: Typography.

 Typography is all around us, wherever we walk, travel, live, and work.
 It's a vital component of our environment.
 Type helps us get from place to place.
 Navigational typography can be found in street and highway signage, transportation hubs, building signage, inside and outside of stores and institutions.
 Type helps us to find our way through the physical spaces where we visit and spend time in our daily lives.
 We call this kind of typography Wayfinding.